Daryl Gurney: 2016

-2017
+2017: World Grand Prix champion

 After breaking into the top 32 on the PDC Order of Merit in 2016, Gurney was a seeded player for the first time at the 2017 World Championship and beat Jermaine Wattimena 3–1 in the first round.
 He won the first six legs of his second round match with Robert Thornton, but Thornton recovered to move 3–2 up.
 However, Gurney then took six of the final seven legs to move into the third round for the first time in his career and played Mark Webster.
 Gurney missed five darts to win 4–2, but held on to take it 4–3 and become the first player from Northern Ireland to reach a PDC World Championship quarter-final.
 His run ended with a 5–1 defeat to Michael van Gerwen.
 Comfortable victories over Alex Roy, Mark Webster and Vincent van der Voort saw Gurney advance to the quarter-finals of the UK Open.
 He then took five successive legs from 7–4 down to Simon Whitlock, but it still went to a deciding leg which Gurney took and dedicated the win to his best friend who died earlier in 2017.
 In the semi-finals he lost 11–5 to Peter Wright.

 Gurney won his first PDC title by overcoming Kim Huybrechts 6–3 in the final of the seventh Players Championship.
 He got to the final of the eighth event a day later and he came from 4–1 down to level at 5–5 with Joe Cullen, but missed one dart at the bullseye to win.
 Gurney missed four match darts against Mensur Suljović in the semi-finals of the Gibraltar Darts Trophy.

 In July, Gurney was invited to participate in the US Darts Masters as part of the World Series of Darts.
 He won his first round match against DJ Sayre, which included a 154 checkout, before defeating Peter Wright 8–7 in the quarter-finals on a last leg decider, before coming from 4–1 down to win 7 legs in a row to defeat Gary Anderson 8–4 in the semi-finals, to set up a final with Michael van Gerwen, which despite leading 5–3, he eventually lost 8–6.
+Later that month at the 2017 World Matchplay, Gurney reached the semi-finals for the first time.

+Gurney won his first major televised title at the 2017 World Grand Prix, beating John Henderson 4–1 in the semi-finals and winning the last two sets of the final against Simon Whitlock to win the match 5–4.